 If you have an updated payroll and data management system, South Dakota unemployment insurance for employers is an easy task to handle.
 However, small business owners have more important responsibilities; payroll can be a full-time job, but it is often one of the first tasks to slip when a small business owner becomes overwhelmed.
 AMS is here to fix that.

 W2 - 1099 Forms Filer Pricing

 We create sustainable small business solutions through intuitive and user-friendly accounting software.
 AMS Payroll, one of our most popular products, is an excellent fix to your problems with South Dakota unemployment insurance for employers.
 Read on to see just how effective a simple software change can be.

 AMS Payroll is the Answer

-On top of the data management features in our Forms Filer platform, AMS Payroll ($129) allows employers to enter and preserve essential data throughout the year.
+On top of the data management features in our Forms Filer platform, AMS Payroll ($134) allows employers to enter and preserve essential data throughout the year.
 The program supports both “Live” and after-the-fact payroll, allowing you to work it into your exiting system.
-Users can transfer this data to state and federal quarterly unemployment forms, as well as year-end W-2s and 1099s.
+Users can transfer this data to state and federal quarterly unemployment forms, as well as year-end W-2s and 1099s–with our 1099 Software.
 The software’s ability to perform both complex payroll functions and effective tax support make it a felicitous choice for South Dakota small business owners.

 AMS Payroll also comes with a variety of additional features.
 See below for a few highlighted inclusions.